Original Air Date: December 20, 2018, 0:00 UTC (Worldwide)

 This episode contains examples of the following tropes:

-- An Aesop: The holidays (Christmas or otherwise) are just another day when all is said and done.
-If you spend too much time focusing on making the day special you might just miss out on something as simple as spending time with friends.
+- An Aesop: Holidays, including Christmas, are just another day when all is said and done.
+If you spend too much time focusing on making the day special you might just miss out on enjoying something as simple as spending time with friends.

 - Bad Date: Happens specifically to Washimi and Tsunoda.
 In the English dub, Washimi adds she shouldve checked if her date had a pulse before bailing on him.